misterblack1/trs80-diagnosticrom/README.md

 ![Normal Operation](https://github.com/misterblack1/trs80-diagnosticrom/blob/main/documentation/Normal%20Operation%2016K%20Model%203.jpg?raw=true)

-## Introduction
+## Introduction from Adrian

 This projet was born out of a broken TRS-80 Model 3 that I was working on.
-I could not tell if the system was even executing code, so used an early version of this ROM to help diagnose the prolbme.
+I could not tell if the system was even "executing code," so I used an early version of this ROM to help diagnose the problem.

+Please know that the main goal of this ROM is to test the functionality of the video RAM (VRAM) and the dynamic RAM (DRAM, system memory.)
+It does not test any other component unrelated to those two subsystems.
+If a TRS-80 has good VRAM and DRAM, it should boot into basic where you can then run further tests.

+You should familiarize yourself with the system schematics and design of the TRS-80 before using this ROM since problems in other areas of the system can sometimes manifest themselves of a RAM problem.

 << Insert video links here when live >>

 In addition, most (all?)
 RAM tests contained inside diagnostic ROMs on various systems use a very rudamentary RAM test that is inadequate to detect subtle RAM problems.
-While the test in this ROM isn't the end-all, be-all of RAM tests, we feel it is far supirior to normal simple bit pattern tests used elsewhere.
+While the test in this ROM isn't the end-all, be-all of RAM tests, we feel it is better than the normal simple bit pattern tests used elsewhere.
 The RAM test implemented here is a "march" test, which is widely viewed as one of the best tests there is.

-In addition, we have implemented some extra nice features in this rom:

 ## Feature List

-- One ROM for both Model 1 and 3
+- One ROM image for both Model 1 and 3 and all DRAM sizes
 - Audio feedback via the cassette port, so you can tell what's happening even if you have no video display
-- Testing the VRAM using a march test, then Using the VRAM as the stack so the ROM can fully work without any DRAM installed in the system
+- Testing the VRAM using a march test, then Using the VRAM as the stack so the ROM can fully work without any DRAM installed in the system *1
 - Auto detection of VRAM type (The Model 1 comes with 7-bit VRAM as stock, so it cannot be used as a stack)
-- Auto detection of bank size (4k or 16k)
+- Auto detection of bank size (4k or 16k) *2
-- Testing up to 48k of DRAM, running continually
+- Testing up to 48k of DRAM, looping continually
 - Fits withtin 2K so the ROM can be used on a Level 1 machine

+*1: The stack can only be used if all 8-bits of VRAM are available and working.
+If there is a VRAM fault, the system will make a tonoe and halt.
+If there is only 7-bit of VRAM (stock Model 1) the RAM test will test and use the first vank of DRAM for the stack.
+*2: When testing, if the ROM detects 4K, it will only test 4k and stop.
+This is the mazimum allowed RAM in a 4K configuration.
+When 16k is detected, it will attempt to test all 3 banks oF DRAM, even if only 1 is installed.

 ## Future improvements